The Miranda Case and the Right to Counsel

 The right to have counsel present during a custodial interrogation protects the Fifth Amendment privilege against self-incrimination.
 Police must tell a suspect taken into custody for interrogation that they have the right to consult with a lawyer and have their lawyer with them during interrogation.

 The U.S. Supreme Court found it necessary to mandate this notice to defendants about their constitutional right to consult with an attorney.
-The court went one step further and declared that if a defendant is poor, or indigent, the government must appoint a lawyer to represent them.
+The court went one step further and declared that if a defendant has limited financial resources (indigent), the government must appoint a lawyer to represent them.

 The court further instructed to police that if a suspect says they want a lawyer, the officer must cease any interrogation or questioning until an attorney is present.
 Additionally, police must allow the suspect to confer with their attorney and have the attorney present during any subsequent interrogation if the suspect invokes their right to counsel.